bernhard-42/Alg123d/Readme.md

 ## Credits

-Alg123d is based to (maybe 90%) on [build123d](https://github.com/gumyr/build123d), so most of the credit goes to Roger Maitland.
+Alg123d is a thin facade on top of [build123d](https://github.com/gumyr/build123d), so most of the credit goes to Roger Maitland.

 ## Design philosophy

 1. Explicit is better than implicit
 2. Minimum boilerplate
-3. Readbility
-4. Interoperability with build123d and CadQuery
+3. Interoperability with build123d and CadQuery

 So Alg123d

--   removes all implicit computations (e.g. Build contexts, Location context, pending_xxx, last selection) to get compliant with 1) and improve on 2)
+-   removes all implicit computations (e.g. Build contexts, Location contexts, pending_xxx and last selection) to get compliant with 1 and improve on 2
--   adds some (what I think useful) shortcuts and direct API changes to improve on 2) and 3)
+-   adds shortcuts and direct API changes to improve on 2
--   adds conversion functions to act on 4)
+-   adds conversion functions to act on 3

 ## Overview